California Governor primary advancers? (Person)

 ## Short Answer

-**Key takeaway.** Both the **model** and the **market** expect Steve Hilton to advance from the California Governor primary, with no compelling evidence of mispricing.
+**Key takeaway.** Both the **model** and the **market** overwhelmingly agree that Steve Hilton is most likely to advance in the California Governor primary, with only minor residual uncertainty.

 ## Key Claims (January 2026)